edublancas/edublancas.github.io/resume/resume.md

 June 2016 - Present
 :   **Backend Engineer**. *Krieger*.
 Mexico City.

-    * RESTful Web Services development using Scala
+    * RESTful Web Services development using Scala and Python

 May 2015 - June 2016
 :   **Data Science Fellow**.
 Center for Data Science and Public Policy. *The University of Chicago.* Chicago, IL.